sherer-pro/simple-export-md/readme.txt

 == Description ==

-**Export Gutenberg to Markdown** adds a small, useful panel inside the WordPress block editor.
+**Simple Export to Markdown** adds a small, useful panel inside the WordPress block editor.
 With a single click, you can export the current post or page to Markdown — either download a `.md` file or copy it directly to the clipboard.

 The plugin uses the [Turndown](https://github.com/mixmark-io/turndown) library to accurately convert Gutenberg blocks into Markdown syntax, preserving headings, paragraphs, images, lists, quotes, and other standard content.